-More than 10,000 St. Francis alumnae live and work throughout the nation and the world, and each year more than 250 young women join this prestigious group.
+More than 11,000 St. Francis alumnae live and work throughout the nation and the world, and each year more than 250 young women join this prestigious group.
+When you enter the campus, you stroll down Alumnae Way where you will see the names of every SFHS graduate.

 Alumnae are welcome at all St. Francis events and are encouraged to attend school events, including Masses, the Homecoming Rally, sporting events, theater productions, and Senior Sequester, where we welcome the current graduating class into the alumnae sisterhood.
 Additionally, the school supports its alumnae in orchestrating reunions and social events, and reports alumnae news and updates in the Pax et Bonum magazine, on the St. Francis website, and on social media.
-There is also a private LinkedIn group, SFCHS Sacramento Alumnae, where alumnae can network with fellow Troubies. #TroubieForLife is popular on Twitter for identifying alumnae news and updates.
+There is also a private LinkedIn group, SFHS Sacramento Alumnae, where alumnae can network with fellow Troubies. #TroubieForLife is popular on Twitter for identifying alumnae news and updates.